SystemsApproach/private5g/radio.rst

 (mmWaves) are designed to provide super-wide bandwidths over short, line-of-sight coverage.

-.. [#] A waveform is the frequency, amplitude, and phase-shift independent property (shape) of a signal.
+.. [#] A waveform is defined by the frequency, amplitude, and phase-shift independent property (shape) of a signal.
 A sine wave is a simple example of a waveform.

 These different waveforms affect the scheduling and subcarrier intervals (i.e., the “size” of the resource elements described in the previous